UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 5. Inside the folder is a file called index.html, double click it in order to open it in a browser.

-# Template paradigm documentation (concept)
+# Template paradigm documentation (draft)
 Lab support and teachers are in the process of creating template/boilerplate experiments for you to easily set up certain types of experiments.
 The idea behind this, is that within certain boundaries, it should be easy to get an experiment running without (too much) programming skills, by just editing the default stimulus files.
-Traditionally, we've used ZEP {link} all around our labs for time critical experimentation and there are many tempates to start with.
+Traditionally, we've used [ZEP](https://www.beexy.nl/zep/wiki/doku.php) in the UiL OTS labs for time critical experimentation and there are many templates to start with using ZEP.
 ZEP was designed in house and has been designed to accurately sync sound, visuals/text and/or other hardware (eye tracking, EEG, EMG, etc) in a 'traditional' research lab setup.
 By that we mean:

-- A quite controlled/controllable environment qua hardware, software, possible distractions
+- A quite controlled/controllable environment in terms of hardware, software, possible distractions.
-- Physically being bound to the lab
+- Physically being bound to the lab.
-- Relatively small samples, optimised for "Wilhelm Wund" style traditional research
+- Relatively small samples, optimised for "Wilhelm Wundt" style traditional research.

 This type of training is probably going to be problematic for a while, due to COVID-19.
-So after a period of research & R&D, we've decided to choose the custom Javascipt library aimed at experimental research using a browser, called jsPsych {link} as our alternative for lab-based work.
+So after a period of research & development, we've decided to choose the custom Javascipt library aimed at experimental research using a browser, called [jsPsych](https://jspsych.org) as our alternative for lab-based work.
 A couple of remarks here:

-- The 'web' can not offer the accuracy and precision needed for certain paradigms.
+- The 'web' cannot offer the accuracy and precision needed for certain paradigms.
-- Variations in hardware, software, internet speed, random noise and distraction and many other aspects my cause variations at multiple levels.
+- Variations in hardware, software, internet speed, random noise and distraction and many other aspects may cause variations at multiple levels.
-- Especially when sounds _and_ images need to be synced, be sure to define means to verify or falsify presentation and test well.
+- Especially when sounds _and_ images need to be synced, be sure to define means to verify or falsify presentation syncing and test well.

 On the other hand:
-- The _principles_ of most paradigms can still be taught and learned
+- The _principles_ of most paradigms can still be taught and learned.
-- You could potentially get a lot more data, which may to some extent compensate noise and little control
+- You could potentially get a lot more data, which may to some extent compensate noise and little control.
-- Contrary to ZEP, you can find a lot of examples online, there is a huge user base for jsPsych
+- You can find a lot of code snippets and examples online, there is a huge user base for jsPsych and many plugins for certain paradigms can be used or adapted to certain needs.

 # Mini-overview of a jsPsych experiment
 It's a good idea to really read the documentation on https://www.jspsych.org.
 The basic things like how some 'experiment.html' file imports from the jspsych library, where and how plugins can be used are quite good to begin with.

-It gets a bit more complicated when you discover that there are two modes in which alll can be run:
+It gets a bit more complicated when you discover that there are two modes in which all can be run:

-- Locally on your PC, by double clicking the html file
+- Locally on your PC, by double clicking the html file.
 - Full web server implementation (getting a link to the experiment, served by ICT&Media).

 These two modes will likely confuse those who are not web developers, but the bottom line is: